hammal/cbadc/docs/source/control-bounded_converters.rst

 In many ways, the DE is the heart of the control-bounded A/D conversion scheme as it is able to produce estimates for essentially arbitrary AS and DC combinations.
 The internals of the DE might seem overwhelmingly complicated at first glance.
-After all, this is the result of many years theoretical work (see references).
-However, the good new are:
+After all, this is the result of many years of theoretical work (see references).
+However, the good news are:

-- For uniform samples the DE reduces to a linear filter and can therefore be implemented with an complexity comparable to a :math:`\Delta\Sigma` decimation filter.
+- For uniform samples, the DE reduces to a linear filter and can therefore be implemented with a complexity comparable to a :math:`\Delta\Sigma` decimation filter.
-- :py:mod:`cbadc.digital_estimator` implements all the necessary computations and can therefore, for a given AS and DC, provide you with the resulting filter coefficient of a DE.
+- :py:mod:`cbadc.digital_estimator` implements all the necessary computations and can, therefore, for a given AS and DC, provide you with the resulting filter coefficient of a DE.

-In summary, the control-bounded A/D converter principle approaches A/D conversion in an unconventional way as, instead of breaking down the conversion into sampling and quantization steps, we focus on stabilizing an analog system using a digital control.
-In this view, conversion performance takes on a new shape as increasing the AS amplification in combination with a DC that enforces tighter control, implies an increased A/D conversion performance.
-Fundamentally, this results in a whole new analog design space with considerable more unconstrained A/D interface which inturn provides design opportunities for the analog designer.
+In summary, the control-bounded A/D converter principle approaches A/D conversion unconventionally as, instead of breaking down the conversion into sampling and quantization steps, we focus on stabilizing an analog system using a digital control.
+In this view, conversion performance takes on a new shape as increasing the AS amplification in combination with a DC that enforces tighter control implies an increased A/D conversion performance.
+This results in a whole new analog design space with a considerable more unconstrained A/D interface, which in turn provides design opportunities for the analog designer.

 -------------------------------------------
 Relation to :math:`\Delta\Sigma` Modulators